 Popularity and recognition might seem like they have more to do with vanity than they have to do with practical value.

-However, your credentials’ popularity plays a huge role in your career prospects when it comes to education and qualifications.
+However, your credentials’ popularity plays a huge role in your career prospects regarding education and qualifications.

 Take, for example, Ivy League colleges such as Stanford and Yale.